samuelroland/dme/docs/paradigm-analysis-report.typ

 + The partial search of "Array constructor single" should also list in the result the same section mentionned in the previous point

 === Applying the paradigm on DME
 Keeping in the safe Rust subset (not using any `unsafe`), we'll be "forced" to follow of the ownership and lifetimes principles enforced by the borrow-checker.
-We will implement the 3 bigs features conccurently, to maximize the speed of each part.
+We will implement the 3 bigs features concurrently, to maximize the speed of each part.

+== Sources
+Our work is mainly based on our experience, reading several articles, documentations and watching videos.
+Here is what were the most useful to us in our research
+- The Rust book - https://doc.rust-lang.org/book/ - mostly chapters 4 + 10.3 + 14 + 15
+- The friendly and contextual error messages, once we learned the basic vocabulary, they really help to understand why the borrow-checker is not happy
+- Rust book experiment - https://rust-book.cs.brown.edu/ - mostly chapter 4 with better explanations and visualisations of memory, ownership and lifetimes
+- #link("https://www.technologyreview.com/2023/02/14/1067869/rust-worlds-fastest-growing-programming-language/")[How Rust went from a side project to the world’s most-loved programming language]
+- #link("https://www.youtube.com/watch?v=HG1fppexRMA")[The Rust Borrow Checker - A Deep Dive - Nell Shamrell-Harrington, Microsoft] - Conference on Youtube
+- #link("https://www.youtube.com/watch?v=Ju7v6vgfEt8")[How the Rust Compiler Works, a Deep Dive - RareSkills conf]